JimMoyle/CimDiskImage-PowerShell/Help/Get-CimDiskImage.md

 ```
 Get-CimDiskImage -Path C:\MyMountPoint
 ```
-Returns the details for the cimfs volume with the spcified MountPath
+Returns the details for the cimfs volume with the specified MountPath

 ### EXAMPLE 4:

 ```
 Get-CimDiskImage -Path X:
 ```
-Returns the details for the cimfs volume with the spcified Drive
+Returns the details for the cimfs volume with the specified Drive

 ### EXAMPLE 5: